 There is a misconception floating around that needs to be addressed.
-If you are close to losing your home because you are behind on payments and foreclosure is just around the corner then using a quitdeed will free you of your loan obligation.
+If you are close to losing your home because you are behind on payments and foreclosure is just around the corner then using a quitclaim deed will free you of your loan obligation.

 This is completely FALSE.
-Do not believe anyone that tells you that you will be free of your mortgage or loan obligation if you quitdeed your property.
+Do not believe anyone that tells you that "you will be free of your mortgage or loan obligation if you quitclaim your property".

 This information also applies to transferring your ownership to a spouse that you just divorced.
 You can transfer the ownership rights, but, if you signed the original loan document, you are still on the hook for the loan.

-Finally, here is the cautionary part……… Each state and local jurisdiction has it’s own method and form requirements.
+Finally, here is the cautionary part……… Each state and local jurisdiction have their method and form requirements.
 Therefore, it’s best to obtain the correct form for your state.
-Should you require a form, prepared by an attorney, for your particular state state then use the correct form related to your state
+Should you require a form, prepared by an attorney, for your particular state then this will be the correct form related to your state